jasonmpittman/research-ideas/research-ideas-2017.md

 To what extent is there a measurable difference between single competency examination compared to multi-phased examination?

+How can professor and student competencies be combined to maximize learning?

+What are residency curricular best practices in evaluating faculty research competencies?

 ## April
 #### Week 1
 To what extent are energy signatures of IoT devices normative by device type but across disparate manufacturers?

 #### Week 2
 #### Week 3